This post originally appeared on VICE UK

 VICE: Who exactly are the Bob Crow Brigade?
 Are you like… the 2010 student protestors who smashed up Millbank now gone to Syria?

 Gary Oak: We're from Ireland, Scotland, Canada, and England and none of us want the Queen on our money.
 The Irish comrades are leading on that one.
 Most of us are around 25 and none of us are students.
 We arrived with one but he lost the plot and disappeared back to Europe—just in time for the start of term.
 A sample of our jobs reveals some interesting similarities: assembly line worker, railway track-worker, farm laborer, removals, classroom assistant, bike courier, and unemployed/black economy.
 None of us have a career or a profession; we seem to see things in a much clearer way than our friends back home who have one.
 We are united not by a single political outlook but a no nonsense materialist way of looking at politics.

 Were you involved in activism before coming to Syria or is this a new thing?

 Most of us are trade unionists and we are all antifascists.
 Some of us did that anti-capitalist smash-up-a-bank thing in our youth, probably out of frustration at the Stop the War demonstrations' failure to stop the war.
 Some of us have only become active since the recession and those are the most committed to staying here—jobs, housing, and education are totally out of their reach at home.

 People are not treated equally in capitalist society.
 We reckon watching Disney [movies] alone would give you a strong socialist impulse.
 It's just that people are convinced not to act on it, that it won't work, that they'll fail.
 This is something we are trying to change, in our own small way.

 Did you know each other before coming over?

-Some of us met on the internet and through the amazing emigrant Kurdish and Turkish community, but mostly we only met at the training centre here and decided to stick together.
+Some of us met on the internet and through the amazing emigrant Kurdish and Turkish community, but mostly we only met at the training center here and decided to stick together.